KaiFig/Unit_4/Project/read_me.md

 Another language I will be using is CSS.
 This will enable me to structure the HTML webpage exactly how I want by creating a set of rules for it.
 This is important as for the end user, it enables them to have a clean website that they can use and navigate through easily.
 It makes the user experience a lot better and easier for them to use. [^3]

+To store the posts from the users I will be using an SQL database.
+First of all SQL is easy to use for the developer.
+Additionally, to store the amount of information that the users produce with posting, the only way to manage this is to use a database.

 Lastly for the last language I will be using is Python.
 Python enables me to create the functionality for the website.
 I used python as it can be placed in HTML as well, creating an integrated website.
 Additionaly, it has a large library that enables me, the developer to rely on other libraries to make the website.
 Also, it has a very large community of developers, enabling the quick use of research in support of my project. [^4]

 [^1]: “HTML vs JavaScript: Which Should You Learn?”
 Hackr.io, https://hackr.io/blog/html-vs-javascript.